History Hans Högman

 The Countryside

-Naming custom
+Naming Custom

-Names with Linden (Lind):
+Names with Lind (Linden):

 Lindberg Linden - mountain Lindgren Linden - branch Lindström Linden - stream Lindblad Linden - leaf Lindblom Linden - blossom Lind Linden

-Names with other sort
+Names with other sorts

-of woods:
+of trees:

 Almgren Elm - branch Björk Birch Björkegren Birch - branch Björkman Birch - man Boklund Beech - grove Gran Spruce

-Names with other sort
+Names with other sorts

-of woods:
+of trees:

 Ekman Oak - man Enkvist Juniper - twig Grankvist Spruce - twig Appelgren Apple - branch Hägglund Bird cherry - grove Asp Aspen